Message from the Program Director

 New York Presbyterian Queens is part of the New York Presbyterian Health System, one of the nation's most comprehensive and integrated academic health care delivery systems, dedicated to providing the highest quality service and most compassionate care to patients in the New York metropolitan area, nationally, and throughout the globe.
 Affiliated with the Weill Medical College of Cornell University, NewYork-Presbyterian Queens is a community-based academic hospital with a high level of medical acuity that serves one of the most ethnically diverse patient populations you will ever encounter.
 Our patients speak over 130 different languages and come from all walks of life.
-We are additionally an ACS-verified Level I trauma center, a Joint Commission primary stroke center, and an AHA STEMI receiving center that sees over 120,000 patients annually.
+We are additionally an ACS-verified Level I trauma center, a Joint Commission primary stroke center, and an AHA STEMI receiving center that sees approximately 100,000 patient visits annually.

 Established in 2003 and centered in the heart of Queens, the NewYork-Presbyterian Queens Emergency Medicine Residency is an ACGME-accredited training program that recruits 9 residents per year.
 Our mission is to train the next generation of clinically savvy Emergency Medicine physicians while exposing trainees to numerous educational and leadership opportunities that will guide them in their quest to be the future leaders and pioneers of Emergency Medicine.
 Our clinical curriculum is strategically designed to capitalize on our unique training center.
 We aim to take advantage of our unique ethnically diverse and culturally diverse patient population to demonstrate to trainees cultural inclusivity and varying disease patterns across a multicultural spectrum.